“There’s a tea for that!” – Me. 😀

 But it’s best to take away the guesswork and get clarity with all the right lab tests, so we know exactly what we’re working with from a clinical standpoint (versus just following a fad diet or cutting out a bunch of foods you read about on the internet).

-Either way, following a restrictive diet without the right clinical supervision (and without doing anything else to heal strategically) is basically the equivalent of symptom management, treading water… or taking one step forward and one step back.
+Either way, even the best IBS diet without the right clinical supervision (and without doing anything else to heal strategically) is basically the equivalent of symptom management, treading water… or taking one step forward and one step back.

 Restrictive diets can also send people spiraling into disordered eating and an unhealthy relationship with food, which is another reason it’s important to work alongside a trained nutrition professional!